aifatelescope/datared/_sources/installation.md

 You can skip this part when working with a computer in the AIfA lab room, everything is already installed there!
 :::

-A big advantage of this choice is that everything should be very easy to install, on any platform!
+A big motivation for using Python is that everything should be very easy to install, on any platform.

 First, install miniconda, from here: https://docs.anaconda.com/free/miniconda/index.html

 Then, open a terminal, and run the following commands.
 * The first line creates a new environnment, called "datared", and installs Python version 3.11 (this particular version is currently needed for compatibility between all those packages).
 * The second line activates this environnment (it makes the software available).
 You'll have to activate it in every terminal window you want to work in.
 * The third line takes a little longer, and will ask you to confirm the installation.
-It's a good idea to install all those packages in "one shot", to better manage dependencies.
+It's a good idea to install all those packages in "one shot" as done here, to better manage dependencies.

 ```none